aturkewi/cancan_readme/README.md

 ## Overview

-Hey, can I delete this file?

-It's a surprisingly loaded question.
-Did I create the file?
-Do I own it?
-What does it mean to own a file?
-Can I write to the file?
-If I can write to a thing, can I delete it?

-These are questions of authorization.

-*Authentication* is determining who someone is.
-When I take money out of an ATM, the bank authenticates me with using two authentication factors: my PIN, and the secret key stored on the chip in my ATM card.
-Before I get on a plane, the TSA (the airline security organization in the U.S.) authenticates me by asking for my ID and using the extremely advanced facial recognition hardware embedded in human brains to verify that the ID matches my face.
-Usernames and passwords and credentials are all authentication things.

-*Authorization* is determining if someone can do a particular thing.
-The bouncer at the club authenticates me by looking at my ID, and then authorizes me to enter by looking at the list (though I am more typically asked to leave the premises).

 We have been looking at different modes of authentication.
 Now, we'll shift our focus, and start dealing with authorization: how do you describe a permissions model, and how do you implement it in Rails?

 (Also, in case you were wondering, standard UNIX permissions let you delete a file you don't own and can't write to.
 You must, however, be able to write to the directory that contains the file.)